spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 ## Setup

-Here are the steps how to integrate the ui5-cc-excelUpload component manually.
+Here are the manual steps how to integrate the ui5-cc-excelUpload component.
 For a simplified integration, a [yo generator](Generator.md) is also available.
 ### Setup Decentralized deployment

 1\.
 Install from npm